History of North Carolina: Plantations, slavery and free blacks

 After the Revolution, Quakers and Mennonites worked to persuade slaveholders to free their slaves.
 Some were inspired by their efforts and the revolutionary ideas to arrange for manumission of their slaves.
 The number of free people of color in the state rose markedly in the first couple of decades after the Revolution.
 Most of the free people of color in the censuses of 1790–1810 were descended from African Americans who became free in colonial Virginia, the children of unions and marriages between white women and African men.
 These descendants migrated to the frontier during the late eighteenth century along with white neighbors.
 Free people of color also became concentrated in the eastern coastal plain, especially at port cities such as Wilmington and New Bern, where they could get a variety of jobs and had more freedom in the cities.
 Restrictions increased beginning in the 1820s; movement by free people of color between counties was prohibited.
 Additional restrictions against their movements in 1830 under a quarantine act.
 Free mariners of color on visiting ships were prohibited from having contact with any blacks in the state, in violation of United States treaties.
 In 1835, free people of color lost the right to vote, following white fears aroused after Nat Turner's Slave Rebellion in 1831.
 By 1860, there were 30,463 free people of color who lived in the state but could not vote.

+Abolitionists from North Carolina included Harriet Jacobs who managed to escape from slavery in Edenton in 1842.
+Her autobiography, Incidents in the Life of a Slave Girl is now considered an "American classic".

 Most of North Carolina's slave owners and large plantations were located in the eastern portion of the state.
 Although its plantation system was smaller and less cohesive than those of Virginia, Georgia or South Carolina, significant numbers of planters were concentrated in the counties around the port cities of Wilmington and Edenton, as well as in Piedmont around the cities of Raleigh, Charlotte, and Durham.
 Planters owning large estates wielded significant political and socio-economic power in antebellum North Carolina, placing their interests above those of the generally non-slave holding "yeoman" farmers of the western part of the state.
 "By 1860, the state legislature had a higher percentage (85) of politicians owning human beings than any statehouse in the country."

 While slaveholding was less concentrated in North Carolina than in some Southern states, according to the 1860 census, more than 330,000 people, or 33% of the population of 992,622, were enslaved African Americans.
 They lived and worked chiefly on plantations in the eastern Tidewater and the upland areas of Piedmont.